DanySK/slides-2025-unito-progmob-collektive/content/_generator.md

 ---

-## Reducing boilerplate a compiler plugin
+## Reducing boilerplate through a compiler plugin

 The compiler plugin automatically injects calls to the alignment and projection functions where needed, so that the designer can write in "normal Kotlin", letting the magic happen in the background: